 High-altitude pulmonary edema (HAPE) signs and symptoms

-HAPE can occur when people travel to or exercise at very high altitudes.
-Signs and symptoms are similar to those that occur with acute pulmonary edema and include:
+high-altitude pulmonary edema (HAPE) can occur in adults and children who travel to or exercise at high altitudes.
+Symptoms are similar to those that occur with acute pulmonary edema and can include:

-- Shortness of breath after exertion, which progresses to shortness of breath at rest
+- Shortness of breath with activity, which becomes shortness of breath at rest

 When to see a doctor

 Pulmonary edema that comes on suddenly (acute pulmonary edema) is life-threatening.
-Call 911 or emergency medical assistance if you have any of the following acute signs and symptoms:
+Call 911 or emergency medical help if you have any of the following acute symptoms:

 - Shortness of breath, especially if it comes on suddenly